jdbrinton/uberclock/README.md

 # UberClock PCB
-This is the PCB design for the Crystal Filter for the UberClock multi-mode oscillator
+This is the PCB design for the Crystal Filter for the UberClock multi-mode oscillator.

+To download gerber files, schematics, or other documentation, see [Latest Release](https://github.com/jdbrinton/uberclock/releases).

 # Details
 Board dimensions: 100x100mm